nil1g18/Basic-MIPS-processor-no-pipelining-/README.md

-# Basic MIPS processor without pipelining
+# Simple MIPS processor without pipelining
-Implementation of a basic MIPS processor without pipelining on SystemVerilog
+Implementation of a simple MIPS processor without pipelining on SystemVerilog